semente/summon/README.md

 to setup them using the Unix-like systems symbolic link capability.

 If you are a [GNU Stow](https://www.gnu.org/software/stow/) user, this tool is for you!
-It shares basically the same concept with the key difference of not set up links to directories to avoid non-tracked files inside it pollute your Git repository.
+It shares basically the same concept with the key difference of not setting up links to directories to avoid non-tracked files inside it pollute your Git repository.

 Although not tested on BSDs, Mac OS X, cygnus and the like, it should work fine in any machine with *GNU coreutils, findutils, diffutils and bash*